 Looking from a citizenship education perspective on entrepreneurial education it should highlight and use the whole range of economic models for offering solutions best fitting to the context, needs, and skills of the learners – “small business creation is only one possible way of addressing the problem of youth unemployment.
 Other ways include assisting striving enterprises, supporting them to employ young people, encouraging young people’s participation in alternative business models such as cooperatives, mutual associations, or ensuring their voices are heard in trade unions, etc.” [M. Pantea; p.
 46]

-Third, entrepreneurship educators pedagogy could consider that entrepreneurs are part of a democratic ecosystem – as employers, as corporate citizens, or in their free time as citizens.
-Under this perspective a democratic or civic perspective on entrepreneurship would enrich the courses or trainings.
+Third, inline with a trans-sectoral understanding, entrepreneurship pedagogy could consider that entrepreneurs are part of a democratic ecosystem – as employers, as corporate citizens, or in their free time as citizens.
+Under this perspective a democratic or civic perspective on entrepreneurship enriches the courses or trainings.

-Fourth, innovation, creativity and activism are not necessarily connected.
+Innovation, creativity and activism are not necessarily connected.
 One might be a successful activist without much creativity.
 Another might be a less innovative but successful small business owner.
 A group might be innovative although they are not aware of their innovation.
-Let’s critical assess the key words of entrepreneurship education as well as the buzzwords of civic education like participation, empowerment or empathy.
+Let us critical assess the key words of entrepreneurship education as well as the buzzwords of civic education – like participation, empowerment or empathy.
 If we practice this dialogue across the boundaries of our groups and experiences, this would be the foundation for democratic innovation of active learning.

-- This text is an extended and reviewed version of the article on Entrepreneurship Education published on COMPETENDO – Tools for Facilitators by the author.
+- This text is elaborating first thoughts about Entrepreneurship Education published on COMPETENDO – Tools for Facilitators by the author and recently published on EU’s blog on Entrepreneurship Education EntreComp 360.

-- United Nations Educational, Scientific and Cultural Organization: Global citizenship education: topics and learning objectives; Paris 2015
+- United Nations Educational, Scientific and Cultural Organization (2015).
+Global citizenship education: topics and learning objectives, Paris

-- United Nations Educational, Scientific and Cultural Organization: Teaching and learning transformative engagement; Paris 2019
+- United Nations Educational, Scientific and Cultural Organization (2019).
+Teaching and learning transformative engagement, Paris

-- OECD: Preparing Our Youth for an Inclusive and Sustainable World – The OECD PISA global competence framework; Paris 2018
+- OECD (2018).
+Preparing Our Youth for an Inclusive and Sustainable World – The OECD PISA global competence framework, Paris

-- Maria-Carmen Pantea, Raluca Diroescu, Maria Podlasek-Ziegler: Young People, Entrepreneruship & Non-formal Learning: A Work in Progress; SALTO-Youth Participation Resource Center
+- Pantea, M.; Diroescu, R.; Podlasek-Ziegler, M. (2014).
+Young People, Entrepreneruship & Non-formal Learning: A Work in Progress, SALTO-Youth Participation Resource Center, Brussels

-- Tetiana Katsbert: Youth empowerment work in YEPP as a cradle for entrepreneurship competences in: Pantea, Diroescu, Podlasek-Ziegler
+- Katsbert, T. (2014).
+Youth empowerment work in YEPP as a cradle for entrepreneurship competences in: Pantea, Diroescu, Podlasek-Ziegler